A label-efficient two-sample test: Theoretical analysis of the three-stage framework

-The structure of this section goes as follows: In section~\ref{FRTest}, we present the FR two-sample test~\citep{friedman1979multivariate}; in section~\ref{SecOpt}, we frame label query as an optimization problem; in section~\ref{SecLinear} and~\ref{SecFinite}, we show that the solution to this optimization problem is the proposed bimodal query scheme which decreases the Type II error of the three-stage framework in both the asymptotic and finite-sample regimes; in section~\ref{TypeI}, we show that the Type I error of the three-stage framework is controlled, and in section~\ref{Generaliation}, we discuss extensions of the three-stage framework to other two-sample tests.
+We begin by presenting the FR two-sample test~\citep{friedman1979multivariate} in section~\ref{FRTest}, and then we frame label query as an optimization problem in section~\ref{SecOpt}.
+From section~\ref{SecLinear} to section~\ref{TypeI}, we show that the solution to this optimization problem inspires the design of the three-stage framework, and the Type I error of the framework is controlled.
+In section~\ref{Generaliation}, we discuss the extension of the proposed framework to using other two-sample tests.